Teodor1379/Teodor1379/README.md

 <h1 align="center">Hi, 👋, I am <strong>Teodor</strong></h1>

 <h3 align="center">Student at Faculty of Mathematics and Informatics - Sofia University</h3>
+<h3 align="center">Teaching Assistant at Faculty of Mathematics and Informatics - Sofia University</h3>

 ### Here is some information about me.